 The Chiche!
-Story
+Story - the short version

 It is also - phonetically - the arabic word for skewer (brochette).

 Finally Chiche! is a french expression for "taking up a challenge" and launching a social impact, sustainable and viable pop-up restauration project is quite a challenge!

 We would like to thank Moheb, Hadsh, Daniel, Alexis, Stéphanie, Husham, Karam, Orbal, Jean, Claudine, Brasserie Bofferding, M. Witry, Vic Rockenbrod, Fenêtres Mersch (for the beautiful windows) and Mich Reckinger for letting us use one of his trucks and our neighbours and many others for their support and patience, donations and help.

 Photo credits: Charles Edouard Diatta, Matic Zorman ... and many others